 Because every airport on the planet has a story to tell, it may come as no surprise that the San Francisco International Airport employs a therapy pig to calm anxious flyers; that the 53-square-mile Denver International Airport is larger than Manhattan, San Francisco and Miami combined; and that during the 2014 Ebola outbreak, travelers refused to fly out of Costa Rica’s Liberia Airport because they thought it was located in Africa.
 While you won’t find comfort pigs at Belize’s Philip S. W. Goldson International Airport, that doesn’t mean there aren’t plenty of interesting stories associated with this busy airport.
-Instead, find five fun facts on Belize’s international airport that stands as a vital hub, welcoming passengers from around the world, especially from North America.
+Instead, find five fun facts about Belize’s international airport that stand as a vital hub, welcoming passengers from around the world, especially from North America.

 Fun Fact #1

 If you fly in and out of Belize’s Philip S. W. Goldson International Airport, the number of connecting flights you can catch is remarkable.
-On your way to Corozal, Caye Caulker, Dangriga (Hopkins), Kanantik, San Pedro, Savannah, Placencia and Punta Gorda, you receive a free sightseeing tour that could include flying over majestic Maya mountains, lush rainforests, winding rivers and the second longest barrier reef on the planet.
+On your way to Corozal, Caye Caulker, Dangriga (Hopkins), Kanantik, San Pedro, Savannah, Placencia, and Punta Gorda, you receive a free sightseeing tour that could include flying over majestic Maya mountains, lush rainforests, winding rivers and the second-longest barrier reef on the planet.